 Interacting With Customers

-This next commercial roofing marketing strategy sort picks up the baton from our last point.
+This next commercial roofing marketing strategy sort of picks up the baton from our last point.
 It’s not enough to get reviews; you have to reply to reviews as well.
-Google has recently updated their Google My Business support page to include a section that explains the importance of reading and responding to reviews.
+Google has recently updated its Google My Business support page to include a section that explains the importance of reading and responding to reviews.
 It is especially important to respond to negative reviews.
 Responding to negative reviews shows consumers that you care about their satisfaction and are willing to correct mistakes.
 If you only have time to react to specific reviews, make sure you select negative reviews.

 But interacting with your customers shouldn’t stop at reviews.
 There are plenty of ways to reach out to current and potential customers through Facebook, Instagram, and Twitter.
 Make sure that you are creating new posts regularly.
 Ask your followers questions, spark discussions, create questionnaires – anything that allows you to interact with them, and show that you care about their opinion.
 Studies have shown that people are more willing to spend more money on companies that they perceive to put a premium on customer experience.